 The deeply ontological appeal of Pose comes from the reality that it almost exists in a vacuum.
 There is little precedence—except, perhaps, Jennie Livingston’s 1991 documentary Paris is Burning, or the less renowned Kiki, from 2016—for a series that explores bodies in transition and the nuances of gay life with such care and such urgency.
 Not only does it have more trans regulars than any scripted show in TV history, but many of its consultants and writers (Janet Mock, Hector Xtravaganza, Skylar King, Sol Williams) hail from the very same identity profiles and cultural moments the series so delicately explores.
 And while the show’s dialogue sometimes bends toward didactic lecture, its sheer existence on cable television feels like an act of revolution.

-In what world does the most powerful government sanction such an assault on family and on LGBTQ people?
+In what world does the most powerful government sanction such an assault on family?
+On LGBT people?
 In what world can we have so little compassion, so little empathy?
 The distance between the political environs of the real world and the fictional universes of television are quickly closing.
 If you want to know what’s happening in America, turn on any horror film, or reality series, or watch Pose.
 Everything is social commentary.

 Follow Connor Garel on Twitter.

 Sign up for the VICE Canada Newsletter to get the best of VICE Canada delivered to your inbox.